Robust Generative Learning with Lipschitz-Regularized $\alpha$-Divergences Allows Minimal Assumptions on Target Distributions: Acknowledgement

 \section{Acknowledgement}

 Z. Chen, H. Gu, M. Katsoulakis, L. Rey-Bellet are partially funded by AFOSR grant FA9550-21-1-0354.
 M.K. and L. R.-B. are partially funded by NSF DMS-2307115.
-M.K. is partially funded by NSF TRIPODS CISE-1934846.
-Z. Chen and W. Zhu are partially supported by NSF under DMS-2052525, DMS-2140982, and DMS2244976.
+H. G. and M.K. are partially funded by NSF TRIPODS CISE-1934846.
+Z. Chen and W. Zhu are partially supported by NSF under DMS-2052525, DMS-2140982, and DMS-2244976.
+The authors would like to thank the anonymous reviewers for their careful reading and constructive feedback, which helped improve the manuscript.